-The Grand Canyon University is a private Christian University.
-You will find an emphasis on applying Christian values at the workplace, in all the programs.
-The Grand Canyon University MBA is a 34 credit program.
-You can graduate in 18 months.
-The University offers the MBA online and in an evening class format.
+Grand Canyon University is a private Christian University emphasizing the application of Christian values within the workplace.
+The Grand Canyon University MBA is a 34-credit program that takes as little as 18 months to complete.
+GCU offers its MBA program online and in an evening class format.
 The evening MBA classes meet once every week at various locations.

-To enroll in this program you need to have a business undergraduate degree.
-Otherwise, you should meet the finance, accounting or statistics requirements.
-If not, you can choose the 46 credit hour MBA.
+To enroll in this program, you should either have a business undergraduate degree or meet the finance, accounting, or statistics prerequisite requirements.
+If you do not meet these requirements, you can choose the 46-credit hour MBA.

-If you want to specialize in one area, you need to complete 8 extra credits in one of these: Accounting, Strategic Human Resource Management, Finance, Leadership, Health Systems Management, and Marketing.
+Students can choose to specialize in an area by completing eight additional credits in one of these areas: Accounting, Strategic Human Resource Management, Finance, Leadership, Health Systems Management, or Marketing.

 Online MBA Programs in Arizona